nyesi/hello-world/README.md

 Hi guys!

 My name is Yesenia I am sort of new to programming.
-I cannot live without coffee in the mornings and tacos.
+I cannot live without coffee in the morning.